back

 But, keep in mind a credit freeze prevents lenders and credit card companies from gaining access to your personal financial information.
 Because of this, you can stop potential identity thieves from ever gaining access to your data by putting a freeze on your credit.
 Also, if you ever find yourself in a situation where you need money fast, you can temporarily lift your credit freeze in order to apply for a credit line or any other kind of new credit accounts.

-How Can I Protect My Credit Report Without Freezing My Credit?
+How Can I Protect My Credit Report Without a Credit Freeze?

 Thankfully, there are several ways to go about defending your financial information and credit report beyond credit freezes.
 Checking your own credit score regularly or partaking in credit monitoring services are both ways you can protect your financial data as well as help prevent identity theft.